You run firebase deploy locally or in CI and it stops with one of these:

 firebase deploy --only hosting

 Never run firebase login with a personal account in CI.
-Create a service account:
+There are two correct options.

 env: